readthedocs/sphinx-autoapi/docs/tutorials.rst

 The second configuration option is :confval:`autoapi_dirs`, which tells AutoAPI which directories contain the source code to document.
-These can either be absolute, or relative to where you run Sphinx.
+These can either be absolute, or relative to Sphinx's `conf.py` file.
 So if your documentation was inside a ``docs/`` directory and your source code is in an ``example`` directory one level up, you would configure :confval:`autoapi_dirs` to be::